liampuk/code-practice/README.md

 # Programming Practice

 My solutions to programming practice problems.
-> Note: Most of these solutions were written quickly without throught for readability. (sorry)
+> Note: Most of these solutions were written quickly without thought for readability. (sorry)

 ## CodingBat